webix-hub/docs/data/desktop/dnd.md

 - drag:*"source"* - enables dragging items from the component without an ability to drop data from other components;
 - drag:*"target"* - enables dropping data to the component.
 It can take data from outside, but you cannot drag anything from it.

-**Mutlidrag** mode (dragging of several items at a time is possible) is enabled by setting multi selection ability within the component.
+**Multidrag** mode (dragging of several items at a time is possible) is enabled by setting multi selection ability within the component.

 Multi Selection:

-- multiselect: true - selection of several items regardless of their heirarchy;
+- multiselect: true - selection of several items regardless of their hierarchy;
 - multiselect:"level" - selection of several items belonging to one and the same hierarchical level within the same tree branch.

 {{snippet